-Two experiments were done to investigate the impact of including SALLJEX rawinsonde and pilot balloon observations separately.
+Two experiments were conducted to investigate the impact of including SALLJEX rawinsonde and pilot balloon observations separately.
 GDAS was chosen for these experiments, since the greatest effects of including SALLJEX data are evident for that assimilation system (refer to Fig. 3).

-Figure 14 shows the difference between the control analysis (GDAS) and the analysis that assimilated only RAOB (GDASr) for the synoptic times (00, 06, 12 and 18 UTC) averaged over 15 January to 14 February 2003.
-The influence from RAOB is clearly seen in the region east of the Andes, which includes the stations of Santa Cruz and Mariscal (for station locations, see Fig. 1).
-There is little impact of including the RAOB data over northern South America, eastern Brazil or oceanic areas.
-The most significant effects are at 06 UTC (Fig. 14c and 14d) near 850 hPa, as show in the vertical cross sections displayed in the righthand panels of Fig. 14.
-The mean sensitivity locally exceeds 3 m s-1, and the strongest influence is at 06 UTC and 18 UTC (Figs. 14d and 14h), apparently due to the availability of rawinsonde data at Santa Cruz at those times (Table 1).
+Figure 14 shows the difference between the control analysis (GDAS) and the analysis that assimilated only raob (GDASr) for the synoptic times (0000, 0600, 1200, and 1800 UTC) averaged over 15 January-14 February

+2003.
+The influence from raob is clearly seen in the region cast of the Andes, which includes the stations of Santa Cruz and Mariscal (for station locations, see Fig. 1).
+There is little impact of including the raob data over northern South America, eastern Brazil, or oceanic arcas.
+The most significant effects are at 0600 UTC (Fig. 14c and 14d) near 850 hPa, as shown in the vertical cross sections displayed in the right-hand panels of Fig. 14.
+The mean sensitivity locally exceeds 3 m s-1, and the strongest influence is at 0600 and 1800 UTC (Figs. 14d and 14h), apparently due to the availability of rawinsonde data at Santa Cruz at those times (Table 1).